dongkwonjin/Semantic-Line-SLNet/README.md

 1. Edit `config.py`.
 We provide specific dercription of configuration in 'config.txt' file.

-Download our [network parameters](https://drive.google.com/drive/folders/1FVpq9VsomdGQU2LF1ryVNSI8q7Y-yVca?usp=sharing) if you want to obtaion the performance similar with the paper.
+2. Download our [network parameters](https://drive.google.com/drive/folders/1FVpq9VsomdGQU2LF1ryVNSI8q7Y-yVca?usp=sharing) if you want to obtain the performance of the paper.

-2. Run with
+3. Run with
 ```
 cd Semantic-Line-SLNet-master
 python main.py